jeriek/xsec/README.md

 ```
 xsec-download-gprocs [<directory-for-xsec-data>]
 ```
 If no argument is given, the data will be extracted in a new `gprocs` directory created in the current working directory, otherwise the user-specified path is used.
+If you have not pip installed xsec the same script can be executed from the `scripts` folder.

 To check whether the xsec installation finds the data correctly, try a test cross-section evaluation:
 ```
 xsec-test [<directory-for-xsec-data>]
 ```
 If no argument is given, the data is assumed to be in a `gprocs` directory in the current working directory, otherwise the user-specified path is used.

-NOTE: Right now, the `init` function does not yet look at the current working directory if the `data_dir` keyword is not specified.

 An example main programme showing how to use the module can be found in the [`example_xsec_eval.py`](examples/example_xsec_eval.py) file.
 This shows evaluation both by specifying the model parameters by hand and by importing a SLHA file.